-Since its transition from a military base to a residential island community more than sixty years ago, the evolution of Sullivan's Island's various land uses have changed very little.
-The current existing land uses on the Island include (in alphabetical order): cemetery, church, commercial, conservation, conservation/recreation, deed restriction, government, multifamily residential, single-family residential and utility.
+Since its transition from a military base to a residential island community more than sixty years ago, there has been little evolution of the Town's various land uses.
+The currently existing land uses on the Island include (in alphabetical order): cemetery, church, commercial, conservation and recreation, government, multifamily residential, single-family residential, utility, and vacant land.
 Below is a breakdown of the land uses and what constitutes each use: